ishanarora143/CR-tech-force-frontend/README.md

 ## Contribute

-> NOTE: If you find yourself in some trouble going through this, reach out to us directly on our [What's app Group][whats-app-group].
+> NOTE: If you find yourself in some trouble going through this, reach out to us directly on our [whats-app-group](https://chat.whatsapp.com/Hu1vvpQw0A6GBG1aTJPHoV).

 ### Prerequisites